 Diagnosis: The generated TFPG-model is used by the diagnosis engine to hypothesize the fault-source(s) that could have triggered a specific set of alarms.
-While additional alarms certainly help in narrowing the fault-source, it is possible that the observed alarm set (observable discrepancies) could be explained by multiple hypotheses (fault source).
+While additional alarms certainly help in narrowing out the fault-source, it is possible that the observed alarm set (observable discrepancies) could be explained by multiple hypotheses (fault source).
 Thresholds based on hypothesis metrics such as Plausibility and Robustness [4] are used to prune the hypotheses set.
 Further, the component containing the most number of fault-sources (as identified by the pruned hypotheses set) is categorized as the faulty component.

 TFPG Model of ADIRU Assembly: The TFPG model for the ADIRU system was auto-generated using the approach described above.
 This section explains the generation process and the TFPG models in more detail.
-Fig. 4 captures an instance of the template TFPG model of a publisher and a consumer.
-Additionally it captures the Failure

-Propagation effect between the publisher and consumer.
+Fig. 9 captures an instance of the template TFPG model of a publisher and a consumer as well as the TFPG model of the Components hosting these ACM-ports.
+Additionally it captures the Failure Propagation effect between the publisher and consumer (or their components).

-As previously stated, each of the component port types has a set of generic operations performed in a well-defined sequence in each cycle of execution.
+As previously stated, each of the ACM-port types has a set of generic operations performed in a well-defined sequence in each cycle of execution.
 During this process, a set of monitors are invoked to detect anomalies.
-Currently these monitors detect violations and problems related to Lock-Acquire, Data-Validity (in consumers), Pre-Condition and Post-Condition checks, errors in User-Code and Deadline violations.
-The TFPG model of the Publisher and Consumer port in the Fig. 4 shows the Discrepancies associated with these monitors and the failure propagation interaction of these Discrepancies with other Discrepancies and Failure modes.
-These failure propagations correspond to the cascading effects of failures within the ACM-port as well as the failure propagation into or out of the component port (here Publisher/Consumer).
+Currently these monitors detect violations and problems related to Lock-Acquire, Data-Validity in consumer, Pre-Condition and Post-Condition checks, errors in User-Code and Deadline violations.
+The TFPG model of the Publisher and Consumer port in the Fig. 9 shows the Discrepancies associated with these monitors and the failure propagation interaction of these Discrepancies with other Discrepancies and Failure modes.
+These failure propagations correspond to the cascading effects of failures within the ACMport as well as the failure propagation into or out of the component port (here Publisher/Consumer).

-Discussion of Fault Propagation: As shown in the TFPG for the publisher-port, it is evident that inability to acquire the Component Lock prevents the Publisher code from running, thereby resulting in no data being published (see section 4 for description of the generated code for all ports.).
-Another fault-propagation example includes a 'Bad Input' to the Publisher port that could lead to pre-condition violation which in-turn could lead to different kinds of anomalies based on the CLHM's local mitigation action.
+Discussion of Fault Propagation: For example, as shown in the TFPG for the publisher-port, it is evident that inability to acquire the Component LOCK prevents the Publisher code from running, thereby resulting in no data being published (see section IV for description of the generated code for all ports.).
+Another fault-propagation example includes a Bad_Input to the Publisher port that could lead to precondition violation which in-turn could lead to different kinds of anomalies based on the CLHM's local mitigation action.
 An ABORT command issued by CLHM for a pre-condition violation could again lead to the problems associated with no data being published.
 An IGNORE CLHM command could resolve the issue (with no further alarms) or possibly cascade into a user code anomaly and/or a post-condition anomaly and/or a deadline violation.
 The net result of these failures could be either no data being published or invalid data being published or the data being published late.
-All these effects could affect the consumer downstream.
-Again, a part of the scenario described above could be triggered even with good data input into the publisher.
-It is possible that in this case there is no pre-condition violation, but a fault in the user code (captured by USER_Code failure mode) could trigger a set of anomalies leading to down-stream problems associated with the published data.
+All these effects